neo4j-php/neo4j-php-client/README.md

 An example project exists on the [neo4j github](https://github.com/neo4j-examples/movies-neo4j-php-client).
 It uses Slim and neo4j-php-client to build an API for the classic movie's example of neo4j.

-### Follow along on the livestream

-We are currently running a biweekly neo4j + laravel livestream were we are building the RealWorld example app.

-The [github repostiory can be found here](https://github.com/neo4j-examples/php-laravel-neo4j-realworld-example), there are also [recordings](https://www.youtube.com/playlist?list=PL9Hl4pk2FsvViI9wmdDpRS7tZ8V6j4uJs).
-The live stream usually starts at 5 PM Brussels time on Wednesday, but you can [follow Florent on twitter](https://twitter.com/fbiville) for live updates in case the schedule changes.

 ## Start your driving experience in three easy steps

 ### Step 1: install via composer